AI-Augmented Thyroid Scintigraphy for Robust Classification of Disease: Experiments

-\textbf{Augmentation metrics:} Fréchet Inception Distance (FID) \cite{heusel2018} and Kernel Inception Distance (KID) \cite{binkowski2021} metrics have been used for class-wise and overall comparisons between generated and original images.
-In both cases, 200 images per class were selected from each dataset for evaluation. \\ \textbf{Classification metrics:} The classification performance was evaluated on an external dataset using metrics, including precision, recall, F1-score, accuracy, and the area under the Receiver Operating Characteristic curve (ROC AUC).
-Given that it was a multiclass task, we applied various averaging techniques encompassing micro, macro, and weighted to provide a thorough evaluation across all classes. \\ \textbf{Statistical method:} We compared different strategies using bootstrapping with 1,000 repetitions and sampling with replacement.
-Accuracy distributions were analyzed, and pairwise comparisons were made using the Wilcoxon rank sum test, considering p-values < 0.5 as statistically significant. \\ \textbf{GradCam:} We used Gradient-weighted Class Activation Mapping (GradCAM) on the trained ResNet18 model to generate heatmaps, visualizing the image regions that influenced the classifier’s decisions.
+The classification performance was evaluated on an external dataset using metrics, including precision, recall, F1-score, accuracy, and the area under the Receiver Operating Characteristic curve (ROC AUC).
+Given that it was a multiclass task, we applied various averaging techniques encompassing micro, macro, and weighted to provide a thorough evaluation across all classes.